yilmazbahadir/java8-basics-pragmatic-usage/README.md

 ```

-map: If value is present, apply the mapping function and return optional
+**map**: If value is present, apply the mapping function and return optional
 else return empty optional
 ```java
 String s = "123";